Alberto Valdivia Baselli: Life and work

 Valdivia-Baselli studied Hispanic philology (Linguistics and Literature) at Universidad Nacional de Educación a Distancia (UNED) in Spain and a master's degree in philosophy and contemporary thought at the European Higher Education Area system through UNED.
 He holds a PhD in philosophy (Latin American philosophy, cultural products and political thought) from UNED (Spain).
-As a PhD student at the CUNY-Graduate Center, he also studied at the PhD program in Iberian and Latin American Cultures at Columbia University (NYC).
+As a PhD student at the CUNY Graduate Center, he also studied at the PhD program in Iberian and Latin American Cultures at Columbia University in New York City.
 He holds a PhD in Latin American, Iberian and Latino Cultures from the Graduate Center of the City University of New York (CUNY).

-He worked as an adjunct instructor at colleges of SUNY, CUNY, and as a literary scholar in the Centre for Peruvian Cultural Studies.
+He worked as an adjunct instructor at colleges of State University of New York, City University of New York, and as a literary scholar in the Centre for Peruvian Cultural Studies.
 He currently works as a lecturer at the Spanish and Portuguese Languages and Literatures Department at New York University.
 Previously, Valdivia-Baselli taught Language Arts and Humanities at Peruvian schools and at the University of the Pacific (Peru).
 During more than seven years, he was also teacher and head of the Spanish Department at the Italian Baccalaureate school Colegio Italiano Antonio Raimondi in Lima.
 He teaches, as Visiting Lecturer, Literature and Philosophy in the Humanities Graduate Program at the Universidad Nacional Mayor de San Marcos.